 Now, unemployment in the U.S. is the lowest it’s been since 2000.
 As of August 2018, the national unemployment rate was 3.9 percent.

 Labor Force Participation Has Declined

 Although the unemployment rate has dropped dramatically since the Great Recession, the percentage of Americans in the labor force has fallen.
 In December 2007, 66 percent of people 16 and older were employed or looking for work, according to the BLS.
-As of December 2017, 62.7 percent of the 16-and-older population was in the labor force.
+As of August 2018, the labor force participation rate was 62.7 percent.

 Home Values Have Recovered

 The housing market was hit hard by the recession.
-For the most part, though, home values in the U.S. have recovered.
+For the most part, though, home values in the U.S. have recovered — especially in certain states.

 But Not All Housing Markets Have Recovered